Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 > [!IMPORTANT]
 > Because we are running everything on simulators and hence there is no real stage movement affecting the image being captured the coordinates are **wrong**!
 > However, if the same JOB and GA3 is run on real hardware with a moving object all will be fine.
 The images will show the object always in the middle of the frame (or near)
 > and the frame coordinates will show the stage movement as they try to correct for the object motion.
 > With simulators we can just observe that the stage is moving.
 Later we will show that the movement is correct.

 The final JOB : [1-FollowBouncingBallAbs.bin](1-FollowBouncingBallAbs.bin)

-## Improved JOB that follows the object (relative)
+## Improved JOB that follows an object (relative)

 The previous JOB tracks the object in such a way (absolute) that it moves the object into the center of the frame.
 Actually it moves with the stage so that the coordinate is in the center of the frame.
 This may result in a jump after the first frame if the object was not in the middle of the frame at the beginning.
 However, in most practical scenarios this shouldn't be the case as operators will naturally move the object of interest to the center of the frame.

 In the following text we will show how to move relatively from the previous position.
 In order to do it we will introduce two new tasks into the JOB:

 - Variables: to store the position of the object in the previous frame and
 - Macro: where we will calculate the relative movement of the stage and do the move.

 The GA3 recipe remains the same.

-#### Variables task
+### Variables task

 Lets add three variables into the task:

 - prevX: of type double for previous object X position
 - prevY: of type double for previous object Y position
 - prevValid: of type int to indicate if the prevX and prevY are valid (0 or 1)